 Now when it comes to making customer facing updates we love Atlassian StatusPage and so do a lot of our customers.
 So we often see this flow modified to include both an internal update to the PagerDuty incident as well as an external update to a corresponding StatusPage Incident.
 This easy to do with RigD and we are always available to help.

 As with our previous parts lets take a look at the time savings and financial impact of this Slack based approach.
 Assuming a relatively simple and well understood update posting it manually in the PagerDuty UI takes about 26 seconds.
-The average duration for a major incident is 300 minutes, lets assume we make an update at 5 minutes, then every 30 minutes, and a final resolution update.
-That’s a total of 11 updates.
-If we are going to make both an update and post a note for completeness we are looking at a total update times of 9 minutes 32 seconds.
-Using an automated RigD update flow you are looking at at 3 seconds to start the flow and about 6 seconds per update for a total of just 69 seconds.
-Using our benchmark 7 major incidents a month and $5,600 cost per minute RigD reduces the per incident costs related to updates by an amazing $46,949.
-Incorporating this into our running total monthly major incident costs related to the activities discussed without RigD we have $428,585 vs just $56,186.
+From the PagerDuty ROI study the average duration for a regular incident is 42 minutes and 66 for an outage.
+If we make an update every 15 minutes and a final resolution update we get about 4 updates per incident.
+If we are going to make both an update and post a note for completeness we are looking at 1183 hours spent making updates annually, and updates account for $271,787 of the annual cost of outages .
+Using an automated RigD update flow you are looking at at 3 seconds to start the flow and about 6 seconds per update for a total of just 36 seconds per incident.
+So implementing RigD for those updates has just wiped out $224,747 of outage costs and given your team back 979 hours over the year.
 You might be thinking that’s crazy do companies really loose that much money.
 Consider that Amazon lost an estimated $90m in about 75 minutes according to this Tech Crunch article.
 That’s $1.2 million per minute.
-Makes loosing 428 thousand dollars in a month seem minor.
+Makes loosing a couple hundred thousand dollars in a year seem minor.
 Sure none of us are Amazons size, but every dollar and minute lost matters regardless of company size.

 Make sure you set up your PagerDuty incident status in Slack.